DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 runner.useProxy('172.0.10.10:8080');
 ```

-You can also specify authentication credentials with the proxy hostname.
+You can also specify authentication credentials with the proxy host.

 ```js
 runner.useProxy('username:password@proxy.mycorp.com');